Lacey has stepped up and fought for our community when others didn’t. And that’s why she’s running for Mayor.

 The current mayor has been in elected office for nearly 30 years – and Beaverton families can’t wait any longer for the status quo to shift into their favor.
 It’s time to demand it.
 And given the coronavirus crisis has exposed deep gaps already in our system, Beaverton needs a leader willing to take action to fix them when we emerge.

-- Lacey fought against discriminatory policies that don’t solve our housing crisis.
+Lacey fought against discriminatory policies that don’t solve our housing crisis.
 Criminalizing homeless individuals and families – when there isn’t enough affordable housing – is not a solution.
 Instead, Lacey focused her time and energy fighting for the regional housing bond, which passed with overwhelming voter support in the Tri-County area.

 Lacey stands up to powerful interests and opposes big developments that are all wrong for Beaverton.
 Hotels in the wrong places do nothing to increase housing affordability for families.
 Her priority has been the redevelopment of the downtown area in support of small businesses – and to build more affordable housing units.

-2.)
-Affordable housing – Lacey will champion policies for people who retire here, raise children here and relocate here.
+Lacey will champion policies for people who retire here, raise children here and relocate here.
 That means more affordable housing units – and supportive housing for those struggling with mental health or addiction.
-We can trust Lacey on this issue because she has long fought for more affordable housing options, including for our seniors.
+We can trust Lacey on this issue because she has long fought for more affordable housing options, and she is the only candidate for mayor who has proposed more housing for seniors in downtown Beaverton, a location that provides walkable access to restaurants, parks and public transit.
 She also was part of a team of people who established Family Promise of Beaverton, a nonprofit that serves homeless children and their families, and has been a board member of HomePlate Youth Services, another area nonprofit serving homeless youth.

-5.)
-Climate action now – Lacey knows how different our world could be just 10 years from now without drastic changes in our carbon emissions and consumption.
+Lacey knows how different our world could be just 10 years from now without drastic changes in our carbon emissions and consumption.
 Moreover, the effects of climate change are disproportionately affecting lower-income individuals and communities of color.
 While the city of Beaverton has a climate plan – it lacks accountability.

 This is the kind of leadership Beaverton families need.
-Vote Lacey Beaty for Mayor by 8pm on May 19!
+Vote Lacey Beaty for Mayor by 8pm on November 3!

 Interested in volunteering?
 Text LACEY to 66866.